ThreeDAutomation/ClearView/Project-Home-Page.md

 #**About ClearView Search Project**
 ---

-A ClearView Search is an information retrieval application that discovers, crawls, transforms and stores information for retrieval and presentation in response to user queries.
+A Clear View Search is an information retrieval application that discovers, crawls, transforms and stores information for retrieval and presentation in response to user queries.

 The application performs three basic tasks:
 1. Finding and selecting full or partial content based on the keywords provided.